gsc0107/Pseudoscaffold_Annotator/README.md

 ___
 ___

 This is a program for annotating an assembled pseudoscaffold using a reference genome and annotation file.
-Currently, this only supports using and writing in the GFF3 format.
-Support for the BED format will come later.
+Currently, this only supports using GFF3 files as input, but can output both GFF3 files and 3-column BED files.
+Increased support for the BED format will come later.

 Running this program to annotate a pseudoscaffold is done using the following command: